meshcloud/meshcloud-docs/docs/meshcloud.profile.md

 After a successful registration the next step is to login into your federated meshFed SSO account.
 This can be done by:

-1. Either navigate to [meshcloud.io](https://www.meshcloud.io) or directly to our [meshPanel](https://panel.meshcloud.io)
+1. Either navigate to [meshcloud.io](https://www.meshcloud.io) or directly to our meshPanel.
-2. In the upper right corner click on the **Login** link
+2. In the upper right corner click on the **Login** link.
-3. You will be redirected to the meshFed SSO login
+3. You will be redirected to the meshFed SSO login.
-4. Enter your credentials consisting of your e-mail address and the password you specified during registration
+4. Enter your credentials consisting of your e-mail address and the password you specified during registration.
-5. After a successful login, you will be automatically redirected to the meshPanel project overview
+5. After a successful login, you will be automatically redirected to the meshPanel project overview.
-6. You are ready to rumble

 ## Change Password